 He additionally participates in pro bono projects and played a role in the negotiations to end the civil war in Nepal.
 He led a project funded by the Madison Initiative to help Republicans and Democrats negotiate deals across party lines in the national security area.
 At least thirteen separate bills passed as a result of this effort.

 Educated at Princeton, Stanford and Harvard, he holds a doctorate in statistics from Harvard.
 Dr. Lax helped start two investment management companies and served on the boards of several privately held companies, and currently serves on the board of The Abraham Path.
-He is a co-founder of Riva Negotiations, Inc., which is using machine learning and automation to help young job-seekers negotiate job offers.
+He is also co-founder and Chief Negotiation Officer at Riva HQ, a venture-backed startup working to help end the ‘negotiation gap’ by giving young job-seekers the skills they need to negotiate job offers effectively.